AckerlyXu/heima/articles/dotnet-sdk.md

 >[!NOTE]
 > You don't have to install the Azure SDK for .NET to use these features; they are also included in Visual Studio Updates.

-##<a id="datalake"></a>Microsoft Azure Data Lake Tools for Visual Studio

-For more information, see [Tutorial: develop U-SQL scripts using Data Lake Tools for Visual Studio](data-lake-analytics/data-lake-analytics-data-lake-tools-get-started.md).

 ##<a id="notincluded"></a>What's not included when you install the Azure SDK for .NET

 There are a few things that you might want for Azure development that aren't included when you install the SDK.
 The most important of these are the following: